aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/formfields/add/_index.md

 weight: 10
 ---

-This REST API allows you to add a form Field to a paragraph.
-The API returns added form field data in XML/JSON format.
+This REST API adds a form field to a paragraph.

 The resource properties are:

 |Property Name|Type|Description|
 | :- | :- | :- |